Condor-Condorrinsky/turboaccelerated-rainbow-tables/README.md

 ###### Notes
 - GoogleTest discourages usage of underscore in test suite names, hence inconsistent naming scheme in tests
 - The program only works with data in either ASCII or UTF-8 encoding
+- All input files need to be newline-terminated